Academic Art of Riding

 in spite of all these theoretically possible kinds of usage, you

-(sometimes nearly unrepairable!) disadvantages for the others with
+nearly unrepairable!) disadvantages for the others with it.

-might have to change my horse severely and might regret producing
+change my horse severely and might regret producing some mistakes

 biggest mistake is a hard hand or bit: any usage with relies on